afeld/python-public-policy/meta/instructor_guide.md

 ## Data sets

 Canonical copies of data are in [a Google Drive folder](https://drive.google.com/drive/folders/1oCKV6NfvGO007aynTmSSbr1kzqXi4dHV), synced locally with [Google Drive for desktop](https://support.google.com/a/users/answer/9965580).
 Data is then compressed and uploaded to [a Google Cloud Storage bucket](https://console.cloud.google.com/storage/browser/python-public-policy/data) via [Terraform](../extras/terraform/).
-[Descriptions of the data sets.](../extras/terraform/data.tf)
+[Descriptions of the data sets.](../extras/terraform/data.tf) The state is stored in [Terraform Cloud](https://app.terraform.io/app/afeld-personal/workspaces/python-public-policy), but Terraform is only executed locally since it expects the Drive files to be present.

 {% if id == "columbia" -%}
 ## Student enrollment activity